MicrosoftDocs/azure-docs/articles/iot-edge/tutorial-develop-vs-code.md

 * Did you run the `docker login` command using the credentials that you copied from your container registry?
 These are different than the credentials you use to sign in to Azure.
 * Is your container repository correct?
 Does it have your correct container registry name and your correct module name?
 Open the **module.json** file in the SampleModule folder to check.
 The repository value should look like **\<registry name\>.azurecr.io/samplemodule**.
 * If you used a different name than **SampleModule** for your module, is that name consistent throughout the solution?
 * Is your machine running the same type of containers that you're building?
-This tutorial assumes that you're targeting a Linux AMD64 device, so Visual Studio Code should say **amd64** in the side bar, and Docker Desktop should be running Linux containers.
-C modules do not support Windows containers.
+This tutorial is for Linux IoT Edge devices, so Visual Studio Code should say **amd64** or **arm32v7** in the side bar, and Docker Desktop should be running Linux containers.
+C modules in Visual Studio Code do not support Windows containers.

 ## Deploy solution to a device